frconor-ebook/meditations/_posts/2025-06-06-the-apostolate-of-the-home.md

 Remember also that we are forming future families.
 The way that our children learn how to create that atmosphere is exactly what they will transmit to their children and the homes that they will build.

-With our calling, God gives us all the grace that\'s necessary to carry out our mission that he\'s given to us, in spite of the difficulties, in spite of our faults.
+With our calling, God gives us all the grace that\'s necessary to carry out our mission that He\'s given to us, in spite of the difficulties, in spite of our faults.

 John Paul II liked to say, "The future of humanity passes through the family."
 The family is the school of the soul, the school of virtue, the school of love, "the sanctuary of life" (Pope St. John Paul II, Encyclical, *Centesimus annus,* May 1, 1991).
 We have to promote a culture of life.